AlexandrePrudHomme/CitizenHacks2019/README.md

 Companies have control over users’ personal data.
 They can exploit this and sell it for monetary gain.

 ### Solution:
-We are trying to prevent this by decentralizing users’ personal data using blockchain
+We are trying to prevent this by decentralizing users’ personal data using blockchain.

 ### Purpose:
-Social media website where users can write text posts and look up other users’ profiles to see their posts
+Social media website where users can write text posts and look up other users’ profiles to see their posts.

 ### Description:
 Instachain uses blockstack, which is a decentralized computing platform.
 Blockstack encrypts data.
 This removes the potential for breaches of privacy from outside parties and the company itself.